phetsims/sun/doc/Checkbox.md

 A checkbox in SceneryStack code renders as a native HTML element with the role of "checkbox."
 It comes with two native states, "checked" and "unchecked."
 These details (role and state) are communicated automatically when interacted with when using alterantive input and screen reader software.

-### To be fully screen reader accessible 2 design cycles may be required to complete the design:
-* **1 - Core/Essential Description:**
+### Checkboxes should be made fully accessible with Core Description:
+**Required descriptions**
     * _Accessible Name_ - must be unique;
     * _Accessible Help Text_ - must read true in either state;
-* **2 - Interactive Description:**
     * Two _Accessible Context Responses_ - one describing what happens upon getting checked, and one that describes what happens upon getting unchecked.

 #### Description Desgin Tips
 * Avoid using a verb in the name, e.g. "Show Values."
 It works well for Interactive Descripton where changes in state are always communicated, but it works less well for Voicing where changes in state are only communicated through context responses.
-* Capture the idea of two states in the help text, e.g., "Explore with or without units visible."
+* Capture the idea of the two states in the help text, e.g., "Explore with or without units visible."
 * Be clear on what the checkbox controls.
 The word, "Values" alone, can be vague without context.
-Do you need to be more specific?
+Ask yourself: Does the helptext need to be more specific in this context?

-#### A checkbox focus event communicates:
+#### A checkbox focus event communicates one of the following:
 * [The designed accessible name] + "unchecked" + "checkbox"
+* * [The designed accessible name] + "checked" + "checkbox"

 #### A checkbox toggle event communicates:
 * Changed state automatically: "checked" or "unchecked" +